pspanoudakis/MiniJava-LLVM-Compiler/README.md

 Developed and tested in WSL Ubuntu 20.04, using Visual Studio Code.
 - `javacc5.jar` and `jtb132di.jar` files were used for JavaCC and JTB respectively.
 - Java SE-14 was used in development & testing.
+- Clang 10.0.0 was used for compiling and executing `.ll` files produced by the Generator.